Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Discuss the contribution of Masaccio to Renaissance art and his influence on painters of the Florentine Quattrocento

-Florentine painting greatly increased in range and richness after Masaccio's death, and fifteenth-century artists adopted his drive towards naturalism and his use of linear perspective, as well as the sfumato and chiaroscuro techniques.
+Florentine painting greatly increased in range and richness after Masaccio's death, and 15th century artists adopted his drive towards naturalism and his use of linear perspective, as well as the sfumato and chiaroscuro techniques.

 The most famous Florentine Quattrocento painters of the post-Masaccio period were Paolo Uccello, Piero della Francesca, and Filippo Lippi, who dedicated themselves to the study of light and shadow and perspective as their paramount concern.